urbanpiper-admin/ios-sdk/README.md

 <a name="get-category-items"></a>
-#### Get Category Items
+### Category Items

-Retriving the category items that are configured in your businesses OMS on the business level(generic) and on store by store basis.
+Retriving the category items that are configured in the UrbanPiper system.

-<a name="store-specific-category-items"></a>
-##### Store specific category items

-Store specific categories can be retrived by passing in the `Store.bizLocationId` of the store nearest to the user for the param `storeId` and the `ItemCategory.id` for the param `categoryId` in the following method.

 ```swift